United States Army Special Forces selection and training

 Special Forces soldiers from 3rd Battalion, 10th Special Forces Group (Airborne), conduct shoot-house training at Fort Carson in September 2009.

 The Special Forces Qualification Course (SFQC) or, informally, the Q Course is the initial formal training program for entry into the United States Army Special Forces.
 Phase I of the Q Course is Special Forces Assessment and Selection (SFAS).
-A candidate who is selected at the conclusion of SFAS will enable a candidate to continue to the next of the four phases.
+A candidate who is selected at the conclusion of SFAS will be able to continue to the next of the four phases.
 If a candidate successfully completes all phases they will graduate as a Special Forces qualified soldier and then, generally, be assigned to a 12-men Operational Detachment "A" (ODA), commonly known as an "A team."
 The length of the Q Course changes depending on the applicant's primary job field within Special Forces and their assigned foreign language capability but will usually last between 56 and 95 weeks.